raphaelmemmesheimer/tevo_tornado_tmc_2130_skr_1.4/README.md

 # tevo_tornado_tmc_2130_skr_1.4

 Marlin config for the BTT SKR 1.4 board using the TMC 2130 stepper motor drivers in SPI mode.
-Note: This is a 32bit board, AFAIK it can therfore not be flashed using Arduino.
+Note: This is a 32bit board, AFAIK it can therfore not be flashed using the Arduino IDE.

 # Requirements